-Wildlife of the Pinyon-Juniper Woodlands and Montane Forest Life Zone occurring in different positions on the landscape.
+Wildlife of the Montane Forest and Piñon-Juniper Woodlands Life Zone

+These two systems occupy similar elevations (8,000 to about 9,500 feet), but occur in different positions on the landscape.
 Montane forest species such as Douglas-fir, aspen, and narrowleaf cottonwood, prefer wet drainages.
-Pinyon pines and junipers occur on sunny hillsides that are drier.
+Piñon pines and junipers occur on sunny hillsides that are drier.
 This diversity of habitat types provides for great species diversity within this life zone.
-Bobcats (Lynx rufus) commonly hunt these forests and woodlands for rabbits (Sylvilagus nuttallii), voles (Microtus longicaudus and M. pennsylvanicus), mice (Peromyscus maniculatus) and Neotoma cinerea), and squirrels, including Abert's squirrel (Sciurus aberti) and red squirrels (Tamiasciurus hudsonicus).
-Species of birds that use these habitats include western tanager (Piranga ludoviciana), chipping sparrow (Spizella passerina), and green-tailed towhee (Pipilo chlorurus), as well as northern goshawk (Accipiter gentiles).
-Canyons, caves, and riparian areas in this life zone are often used by Townsend's big-eared bats (Corynorhinus townsendii), and a number of bat species such as long-eared and long-legged myotis (Myotis evotis and M. volans, respectively) forage among the trees in woodlands and along forest edges.
+Bobcats (Lynx rufus) commonly hunt these forests and woodlands for rabbits (Sylvilagus nuttallii), voles (Microtus longicaudus and M. pennsylvanicus), mice (Peromyscus maniculatus and Neotoma cinerea), and squirrels, including Abert's squirrel (Sciurus aberti) and red squirrels (Tamiasciurus hudsonicus).
+Western tanagers (Piranga ludoviciana), chipping sparrows (Spizella passerina), and greentailed towhees (Pipilo chlorurus) feed among the trees, as do northern goshawks (Accipiter gentilis).
+Canyons, caves, and riparian areas in this life zone are often used by Townsend's big-eared bats (Corynorhinus townsendii), and a number of bat species such as long-eared and longlegged myotis (Myotis evotis and M. volans, respectively) forage among the trees in woodlands and along forest edges.